 Not only will this demystify the technology and drive less fearful, more productive dialogue on its impact, but it will also enhance the employability of our future workforce.

-It’s increasingly essential for workers to have what Rob’s colleague David Moschella calls “double deep” skills (here’s a video of David explaining the concept).
-No matter the specialty—marketing, art, finance—workers will have to understand both their industry and the technologies reshaping their industry in order to be successful.
+It’s increasingly essential for workers to have what Rob’s colleague David Moschella calls “double deep” skills.
+No matter the speciality—marketing, art, finance—workers will have to understand both their industry and the technologies reshaping their industry in order to be successful.

 To find out more about Interactions, visit their website.